 As previously noted, all applicants must include this task in their scope, schedule and budget.
-By way of example, the inclusion of the validation in the scope should include something like the following:
+By way of example, the inclusion of the validation in the scope could include something like the following:

 'Task 1.
 Validation.
 At the beginning of the project, we will work with DOE to further define the technology readiness level of the overall process, including unit operations within the process.
 Process information and data will be provided to DOE to support the process claims within the original application.
-Technical metrics for project progress will be developed including go/no go metrics that will be incorporated into the overall project.
+Technical metrics for project progress will be developed including 'go/no-go' metrics that will be incorporated into the overall project.
+Experiments will be conducted at the on-site validation visit to replicate the benchmark data provided in the application as described in the Technical and Economic Tables Template.

-There will be a go/no go associated with Task 1.1 as follows: Process information and data support the technology readiness level of the overall process, the unit operations within the process, and the original application.
+There will be a 'go/no-go' associated with Task 1.1 as follows: Process information and data support the technology readiness level of the overall process, the unit operations within the process, and the original application.
 Technical metrics are based on preliminary data and represent meaningful project progress toward the final project goals.

-Upon successful completion of the data validation effort and go/no go decision point, the project will commence with work on the Priority Areas as discussed.'
+Upon successful completion of the data validation effort and 'go/no-go' decision point, the project will commence with work on the Priority Areas as discussed.'